jdonaldson/jsdoc3-hxtern/README.md

 - Hxtern will change the name of callback arguments to avoid using haxe keywords.
 It will prepend a '\_' character to arguments named "callback".

+- Haxe does not have a traditional ellipses operator for arguments (e.g. a function that accepts an arbitrary number of arguments.
+When Hxtern encounters one of these it will generate 6 optional arguments in its place.

 ## TODO

 - handle @extends